theworthyg/WorthyNews/README.md

 # WorthyNews
-an application that lets users view and leave comments on the latest news
+an application that lets users view and leave comments on the latest news, saving articles that spark their interest.